-Application of the definition in section 1(1) to Companies A, B, C and D
+Application of the definition of "group of companies" in section 1(1) to A, B, C and D

-Companies A, B, C and D meet the requirements of the definition in section 1(1) because Company A directly holds at least 70% of the shares in Companies B and C. As such, Companies B and C are "controlled group companies" as defined.
-Company A indirectly holds at least 70% of the shares in Company D through another controlled group company, namely, Company C.
+A, B, C and D meet the requirements of the definition of "group of companies" in section 1(1) because A directly holds at least 70% of the equity shares in B and C. As such, B and C are "controlled group companies" as defined.
+A indirectly holds at least 70% of the equity shares in D through another controlled group company, namely, C.

-Companies C and D meet the definition in section 1(1) because Company C holds at least 70% of the shares in Company D.
+C and D meet the requirements of the definition of "group of companies" in section 1(1) because C holds at least 70% of the equity shares in D.

-Application of the proviso to the definition in section 41(1) to Companies A, B, C and D
+Application of the proviso to A, B, C and D

-Paragraph (ii)(aa) of the proviso to the definition in section 41(1) deems all Company D's shares not to be equity shares because Company C holds them as trading stock.
-Company D cannot therefore be a controlled group company as defined in the definition in section 1(1) and is excluded from consideration as part of the group of companies in the definition in section 41(1).
+Paragraph (ii)(aa) of the proviso deems all D's shares not to be equity shares because C holds them as trading stock.
+D cannot therefore be a "controlled group company" as contemplated in the definition of "group of companies" in section 1(1) and is excluded from consideration as part of the group of companies in the definition of "group of companies" in section 41(1).

-None of the exclusions in paragraph (i) or deeming provisions in paragraph (ii) of the proviso to the definition in section 41(1) apply to Companies A, B or C.
+None of the exclusions in paragraph (i) or deeming provisions in paragraph (ii) of the proviso apply to A, B or C.

-The definition in section 1(1) must now be re-applied to these companies (Companies A, B and C) to determine if there is a group of companies for the purposes of the corporate rules, bearing in mind that Company D has been eliminated as part of the group.
+The definition of "group of companies" in section 1(1) must now be re-applied to A, B and C to determine if there is a group of companies for the purposes of the definition of "group of companies" in section 41(1), bearing in mind that D has been eliminated as part of the group.

-Application of the definition in section 1(1) to Companies A, B and C
+Application of the definition of "group of companies" in section 1(1) to A, B and C

-Companies A, B and C still meet the requirements of the definition in section 1(1) because Company A directly holds at least 70% of the shares in Companies B and C. As such, Companies B and C are "controlled group companies" as defined.
-Accordingly, Companies A, B and C are a group of companies for purposes of the corporate rules.
+A, B and C still meet the requirements of the definition of "group of companies" in section 1(1) because A directly holds at least 70% of the equity shares in B and C. As such, B and C are "controlled group companies" as defined.
+Accordingly, A, B and C are a group of companies for the purposes of the definition of "group of companies" in section 41(1).